zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Templates/README.md

 allow the site editor much variation at all.
 It defines the product image placement, title, and product detail headers - only allowing the site editor to modify the content.
-They have some flexiblity at the bottom where they can add different tout components in the flowContainer area but its still restrictive.
+They have some flexiblity at the bottom where they can add different card components in the flowContainer area but its still restrictive.
 This allows quick product addition by site editor, as they only have to enter in the specific production information.

 Let's use example of article to create a template with some governance but still a lot of flexiblity.
-A template could be created that has two columns (2/3 & 1/3) where left side is a flowContainer area that can take any component and the right 1/3 sidebar may only take tout components or Rich Text Editor components.
+A template could be created that has two columns (2/3 & 1/3) where left side is a flowContainer area that can take any component and the right 1/3 sidebar may only take card components or Rich Text Editor components.
 This allows all articles to have column layouts and enforce uniformity, but what is placed into those areas is more flexible and controlled by editor.
 In the sidebar though you limit to components that fit nicely into 1/3 width space.